Nooberieno/jura/README.md

 Version 1.0 focused on basic features of a terminal text editor such as Saving, Exiting and Searching.

-Version 2.0 will focus on syntax highlighting and filetype detection.
+Version 2.0 is focusing on syntax highlighting and filetype detection.

 Version 3.0 will focus on configuration.